Get a property report and suburb profile for any property in Wulguru

 Wulguru rental market trends

-The rental market in Wulguru has experienced moderate growth, with house rents increasing by 8.2% over the past year to $530 per week.
-However, there has been no change in unit rents, which remain at $0, indicating a potential lack of available units or data.
-Wulguru continues to attract interest with its affordability and potential for future development.
+The rental market in Wulguru has experienced growth, with house rents increasing by 8% over the past year to $540 per week.
+However, there has been no change in unit rents, which remain at $0, indicating a potential lack of available units.
+Wulguru's market dynamics suggest a focus on house rentals, offering opportunities for investors in this suburban area.

 Suburbs near Wulguru